 - Click Add a response (Shopify) or Reply (Judge.me).

-- Write a response that acknowledges the customer's experience specifically - avoid copy-paste templates.
+- Write a response that acknowledges the customer's experience specifically.
+Avoid copy-paste templates.

 - For negative reviews, offer a concrete next step (refund, replacement, direct contact) rather than a generic apology.

-- Click Save - the response publishes publicly below the review.
+- Click Save.
+The response publishes publicly below the review.

 How to Show Product Reviews on Collection Pages and Your Homepage